redstreet/beancount_reds_plugins/README.txt

 Description:
 ------------

-Plugin for accounts that should sum up to zero.
+Beancount [1] plugin for accounts that should sum up to zero.
 Determines transactions that when taken together, sum up to zero, and move them to a specified account.
 The remaining entries are the 'unmatched' ones, that need attention from the user.

 Motivation: